varunkat/Teachable-Challenge/Readme.md

 |       3       |        SQUARE         |      1       |
 |       7       |        DIAMOND        |      3       |
 ```
 * Since we have created three tables, we have a primary key assigned to each table and a foreign key relations between tables.
-Assume that **patterns** and **grid_structure** tables were related to **grid_operations**.
+Assume that **patterns** and **grid_structure** tables were related to **grid**.
 Referential integrity is defined below.
 ```
- -> grid_size is the PRIMARY KEY for grid_operations
+ -> grid_size is the PRIMARY KEY for grid
- -> size is the PRIMARY_KEY for grid_structure and FOREIGN KEY for grid_operations
- -> grid_size is the PRIMARY KEY for patterns and FOREIGN KEY for grid_operations
+ -> size in grid_structure is a FOREIGN KEY for grid -> grid_size in patterns is a FOREIGN KEY for grid
 ```
 *
 ## Prerequisites
 This Algorithm is built by using Python 3.7.6 and need a Python environment to run the code and pass different parameters for desired output.